CyanSalt/whistle.try/README.md

 ## How it works

 This plugin will check the service status through HEAD requests before proxying real requests.
 Therefore, **it only works for HTTP/HTTPS requests**.

+Avoid using this plugin rule for non-local proxies as it may introduce a large overhead.